-Summer has arrived, and your child may spend more time outdoors while in child care.
+Summer is nearing, and your child may spend more time outdoors while in child care.
 You will want to make sure your child care provider has proper safety measures in place in their daily routine.
-As a parent, you are entitled to express concerns regarding your child's safety to your provider, and your provider should make safety the highest priority.
+As a parent, you are entitled to express concerns regarding your child’s safety to your provider, and your provider should make safety the highest priority.
 Talk with you provider about:

 Regardless of your child’s age, sun protection is always important.
 Make certain your child will be protected from the sun while enjoying the outdoors.

 - Sunscreen.
 Check with your provider to make sure that sunscreen will be applied before going outside.
 If your child is going to be outside for long intervals, make sure your provider reapplies the sunscreen.

 - Protective Clothing.
 If you prefer that your child wear protective clothing while outdoors, make sure your child care provider understands your expectations.
 You may pack a “summer” bag for your child to leave at child care that includes any or all of the following: a lightweight, long-sleeved shirt, lightweight long pants and a hat.
 You may also want your child to wear sunglasses for eye protection.

 Along with all of the fun that accompanies summer come those pesky little bugs.
 Bugs of all kinds.
 Talk with your provider to make sure she understands your wishes regarding the application of insect repellent.
 DEET is considered to be very effective in repelling ticks and mosquitoes.
 Keep in mind there are differing levels of DEET, available in a variety of products.
 Higher levels of DEET are not suggested for infants (older than 2 months) and young children.
 Be aware of the products your provider intends to use, and, if necessary, pack your own repellent in your “summer” bag.
 The same clothing used for sun protection can also be used for bug protection.